7hacker/axiom-example/content/contact.md

 ## Support this project

 Thanks for considering to support this project.
-I'll add my links to accept support soon.
+I'll add my links to accept support, soon.